steffengraber/microcircuit-PD14-model/PyNEST/README.md

 # PyNEST implementation of the cortical microcircuit model

-## Installation

-[TODO: revise]
+## Installing the python package `microcircuit`

-The PyNEST implementation of the model is contained in `microcircuit-PD14-model/PyNEST`:
+The PyNEST implementation of the model is provided in the form of a python package `microcircuit` and is contained in `microcircuit-PD14-model/PyNEST`:
   ```bash
   cd PyNEST
   ```